danintel/sawtooth-faq/transaction-processing.rst

 I get this error when I try to set some Sawtooth settings: ``Chain head is not set yet.
 Permit all``
 --------------------
 This error has been seen when the ownerships are wrong.
 Try setting ownership as follows: ``chown sawtooth:sawtooth /var/lib/sawtooth /var/lib/sawtooth/*``
+Another cause could be because there is no genesis block.

 Does the Transaction Processor know the current Transaction ID?
 ---------------------------------